 A great way of ensuring customer retention and reducing customer attrition is by analyzing actual behavioral data over time.
 You need to dig deeper and look past the superficial data surrounding your product in order to gain enough insight to form a strategy to reduce customer churn and gain a sustainable edge over competitors.

-The Cohort Analysis method allows you to do exactly just that.
+This method allows you to do exactly just that.

 What is Cohort Analysis?

 Cohort Analysis is one of the best methods of tracking the behavior of user engagement.
 A cohort means people with similar traits that are treated as a group.

 This analysis basically breaks down users into different groups instead of analyzing them as a whole unit.
 One example would be putting users who have become customers at approximately the same time into one group or cohort.